bgao-vt/website/content/post/lancaster.md

 math = false
 +++

 I will be visiting Lancaster University, UK from Oct.
 2018 to Jul.
 2019, for the partnership between BJTU and LU.
-In the following years, I am  expected to teach two modules "Artificial Intelligence" and "Embedded Systems" at the Lancaster University College, a joint institute located at our Weihai campus.
+In the following years, I am  expected to teach two modules "Artificial Intelligence" and "Embedded Systems" in the Lancaster University College, a joint institute located at our Weihai campus.